 Je souhaite / nous souhaitons vous rencontrer afin de parler ensemble de la scolarité de notre enfant …………..
 Malheureusement, je ne maîtrise pas très bien le français / nous ne maîtrisons pas très bien le français.
 Vous serait-il possible de demander à un professeur d’anglais de l’établissement d’être présent lors de l’entretien, à l’heure qui vous conviendrait, afin de pouvoir communiquer avec vous plus facilement ?

-I don’t say it will always be possible to achieve this, and of course some teachers will speak English themselves, but if I were a parent in that situation, I’d give it a try.
-Let me know how you get on.
+Of course, this may not always be possible to achieve this, and of course some teachers will speak English themselves, but if I were a parent in that situation, I’d give it a try.

 •With thanks to Jacqueline Karp